dpjanes/iotdb-homestar/README.md

     $ homestar setup

-This will store some random values in <code>.iotdb/keystore.json</code> and try to figure out your geographic location.
+This will store some interesting values in <code>.iotdb/keystore.json</code> and try to figure out your geographic location.

 ### Integrate with HomeStar.io